chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/StreamerInceptionModel.rst

 The streamer inception model uses a combination of electrostatic field solves, Particle-In-Cell, and fluid advection for resolving the necessary dynamics.
 The various algorithms involved are discussed below.

-``chombo-discharge`` uses a Particle-In-Cell method to solve the inception integral.
-A particle is placed within each cell in the grid and integrated along the electric field lines until the particle exits the domain, enters an embedded boundary, or the effective ionization coefficient :math:`\alpha(E)` becomes negative.
-Every incremental integration part is added to a local integration tracker for each particle.
-When the particle exits the domain, enters an embedded boundary, or has a negative :math:`\alpha` it is flagged and its integration is finished.
-The function continues the integration loop until all particles are flagged, before moving the particles back to their initial position for visualization of the resulting :math:`K` values.
-The integration is executed for both polarities (+/-) with time step and integration algorithm specified from user input, the latter either Euler or trapezoidal integration.

 Field solve
 ___________